 Summary

-Addressing problems and improving positive mental health awareness is a crucial ingredient in the recipe for success for any establishment.
-Organisations such as The Burnt Chef Project are doing valuable work in the fight for awareness and are an invaluable source of help and support for those in hospitality.
+Addressing problems and promoting positive mental health awareness are crucial ingredients in the recipe for success for any establishment.
+Organisations such as The Burnt Chef Project are doing valuable work in the fight for awareness.
+They are an invaluable source of help and support for those in the hospitality industry.

-Why not get in touch with Jo Kernan to discuss her work with the charity or to see how she can help you with jobs or staff in Dorset?
+Why not get in touch with Jo Kernan to discuss her work with the charity or to explore how she can assist you with job or staff requirements in Dorset?